fischerling/vis-lspc/README.md

 	# workspace edits
 	lspc-rename <new name> - rename the identifier under the cursor to <new name>
+	lspc-format - format the file in the current window

 	# development support
 	lspc-hover - hover over the current line